Butternut Squash on Slimming World – a guide with Recipes

 Butternut Squash

-Butternut squash is a great alternative to potatoes and starchy vegetables.
+Butternut squash on Slimming World is a great alternative to potatoes and starchy vegetables.

-Our family also love this Roasted Red Pepper and Butternut Squash Soup.
+Our family also love this Unofficial Slimming World Butternut Squash and red pepper soup.

 Butternut squash soup